rczyzewski/guacamole/README.md

-# reactor-aws
+# Guacamole

-utilities for accessing AWS dynamodb, s3 and sqs
+utilities for accessing AWS dynamodb

 Library is a collection patterns that were gathered while working with AWS.

-The purpose reactor-ddb-om is to perform  DynamoDB operatioon with support of the compiler, lombok and the IDE.
+The purpose guacamole is to perform  DynamoDB operatioon with support of the compiler, lombok and the IDE.
 After defining the model class like follows:

 ```java